telerik/fiddler-jam-docs/extension/capture-options.md

 ## Capture console

-This option will capture everything outputted in the developer console including the log level and the stack trace.
+This option will capture everything outputted in the developer console, including the log and available stack traces.
 By default, the **_Capture console_** is **enabled**.

 >important The console logs will be available only when accessing the recorded log through [the Fiddler Jam portal]({%slug fj-portal%}).
 A recorded log exported as HAR or opened directly in [FIddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) won't contain console logs.